sony/nmos-cpp/Documents/Installation-with-Conan.md

    pip install --upgrade conan~=2.0.5
    ```

+   `pip` is the package installer for Python.
+Install Python 3 if necessary.

    If the python Scripts directory is not on the PATH you will get a warning like:
    > WARNING: The script conan.exe is installed in 'C:\Users\\%USERNAME%\\AppData\Local\Packages\PythonSoftwareFoundation.Python.3.12_qbz5n2kfra8p0\LocalCache\local-packages\Python312\Scripts' which is not on PATH.
    > Consider adding this directory to PATH or, if you prefer to suppress this warning, use --no-warn-script-location.